DISPELLING MYTHS

 MYTH: Government funding is used for extravagant building programs in Independent schools.

-FACT: Around eighty six per cent of funding for capital works comes from the school community and not from government.
+FACT: Around 87 per cent of funding for capital works comes from the school community and not from government.

-In 2021, around eighty six per cent of the capital costs in Independent schools was provided by parents and donors.
+In 2022, around 87 per cent of the capital costs in Independent schools was provided by parents and donors.
 Independent schools also finance capital projects by using their reserves, fundraising or borrowing.

 Independent school capital expenditure by source